 Join The Trustees of Reservations at the Stevens-Coolidge Place for a Pumpkin Trail for a magical treat!
 Children and their caregivers are invited to visit the Stevens-Coolidge Place for a Pumpkin Trail magical treat!
 This year’s Pumpkin Trail will display 3x as many pumpkins and bring your little nighttime explorers out into the gardens and beyond.
 Can you spot the nocturnal animals hidden along the trail?
 Enjoy this self-guided, non-scary event for children of all ages that combines fun and education in a unique way.
 Storytimes in the orchard will be held every 30 minutes.
 Costumes encouraged!

 A treasure hunt around the quarry at Halibut Point State Park with clues and word unscrambles to find the treasure box!
 Recommended for ages 8 and up.
 Clues available anytime at bulletin board.
 Quarrying History Self-Guide tour brochure available anytime for visitors of all ages.

 At sundown this Halloween weekend, Ipswich River Wildlife Sanctuary will be transformed into a magical forest with creatures that can talk!
 Take a guided walk along our Halloween trail, home to some interesting creatures that come out just for Halloween.
 Learn firsthand about the creatures of the night and some history and myths that surround this spooky holiday.

-Enjoy ongoing activities throughout the day at Mass Audubon's 20th Annual Audubon Nature Festival.
+Enjoy ongoing activities throughout the day at Salem's Haunted Happenings.
 This year's special feature will be live owl presentations by Marcia and Mark Wilson of Eyes On Owls.
 Come see live owls up close, learn about their natural history, and join in a hooting lesson.